Climate confab heads into final week, warming goal uncertain | Science-Environment

 Ghana's Finance Minister Ken Ofori-Atta called it "a path-breaking effort" that would help protect communities when lives and livelihoods are lost.

-But civil society groups were sceptical, warning that the programme should not be used as a way to distract from the much broader effort to get big polluters to pay for the loss and damage they have already caused with their greenhouse gases.
+But civil society groups were sceptical, warning that the programme should not be used as a way to distract from the much broader effort to get big polluters to pay for the loss and damage they've already caused with their greenhouse gases.

 Poorer, vulnerable nations also want financing to help them shift to clean energy and for projects to adapt to global warming.